 Chapter 2: My Life Philosophy

-* Bela Balassa My life philosophy can be described at three levels.
+2. My life philosophy* Bela Balassa My life philosophy can be described at three levels.
 At one level it means that I try to make the best of any situation, whatever the circumstances.
 This goes from writing my first paper on economics in English while I was deported from Hungary between 1951 and 1953 to rebuilding my professional life after a serious cancer operation in August 1987.
 At another level, my life philosophy refers to the importance I attach to personal freedoms, including the freedom of economic opportunity.
 In fact, I was exhilarated to find on arriving in the United States in April 1957 that as a foreigner I had no handicap in competing at the university and later for jobs.
 Finally, my attachment to economic freedoms has led me to espouse a liberal economic philosophy, in the European sense.
 This philosophy has influenced my views on economic policies in developed, socialist and developing countries alike.
 But more about this later.
 A BRIEF LIFE HISTORY I was born on 6 April, 1928 in Budapest.
 My father was an officer in the Hungarian army, which meant high social standing on a very small income.
 Nonetheless, I was sent to the best schools and the education I received at the Cistercian Gymnasium remained a major asset throughout my professional life.
 Having finished high school in 1946, I simultaneously enrolled at the Law and Political Science Faculty of the University of Budapest and at the Foreign Trade Academy, completing both with honors.
-At the University, my interest...
+At...

 You are not authenticated to view the full text of this chapter or article.